 Fall 2017 Conference

-The 2nd annual Graduate Research Conference will take place on Monday, November 13, 2017, from 4-7pm.
-The event will be held in the USU Ballroom.
+The 2nd annual Graduate Research Conference took place on Monday, November 13, 2017, from 4-7pm.

-The conference will feature keynote speaker Zed Mason, Ph.D., former Assistant Vice Chancellor for Research Initiatives and Partnerships for the CSU; former Vice President for Research and External Support; Professor Emeritus, CSULB.
+The conference featured keynote speaker Zed Mason, Ph.D., former Assistant Vice Chancellor for Research Initiatives and Partnerships for the CSU; former Vice President for Research and External Support; Professor Emeritus, CSULB.

 Keynote title: "Dear Research: You Changed My Life."

-Dr. Mason's keynote will be followed by panel presentations, poster sessions, and roundtable discussions by CSULB graduate students.
+Dr. Mason's keynote was followed by panel presentations, poster sessions, and roundtable discussions by CSULB graduate students.
 All members of the CSULB campus community are invited to attend.

 Who Can Participate?